Hit List (musical): Act I

 As "poor little rich girl" Amanda Brown performs for a record producer, she hopes that this is finally her time to make it as a pop star ("Good For You").
 Jesse returns home to his dirty Brooklyn apartment where he is greeted by his roommate Nick.
 After a brief discussion with his roommate, Jesse goes to bed, but not before a quick smoke ("Rewrite This Story").
-Following a confrontation with her family, who threaten to cut her off financially if she pursues her pop star dreams, Amanda, depressed and lonely heads to a deserted Brooklyn pier, where she contemplates suicide ("Broadway, Here I Come!").
-Jesse seeing that Amanda is about to kill herself, intervenes by singing to her ("Anymore").
+Following a confrontation with her family, who threaten to cut her off financially if she pursues her pop star dreams, Amanda, depressed and lonely, heads to a deserted Brooklyn pier, where she contemplates suicide ("Broadway, Here I Come!").
+Jesse, seeing that Amanda is about to kill herself, intervenes by singing to her ("Anymore").
 Infatuated with Amanda, Jesse delightedly tells his roommate about his love for her ("If I Had You").
-Growing closer together Jesse and Amanda discuss Hollywood's biggest pop-star to date, The Diva ("Reach For Me").
-Jesse confused as to why Amanda would want to be a fake sell out like The Diva, sits while she explains what it takes to be original ("Original").
+Growing closer together, Jesse and Amanda discuss Hollywood's biggest pop-star to date, The Diva ("Reach For Me").
+Jesse, confused as to why Amanda would want to be a fake sell out like The Diva, sits while she explains what it takes to be original ("Original").
 After making love, Amanda sneaks out of bed, steals all of Jesse's sheet music and disappears into the night.
-Days later Nick sits in the apartment writing when Jesse enters, they discuss Amanda's disappearance.
-Jesse, the only one convinced Amanda didn't kill herself doubts that she will return.
-Two months later Jesse and Nick are closing up the bar in which they work at when Jesse takes interest in the radio.
+Days later, Nick sits in the apartment writing when Jesse enters, they discuss Amanda's disappearance.
+Jesse, the only one convinced Amanda didn't kill herself, doubts that she will return.
+Two months later, Jesse and Nick are closing up the bar in which they work at when Jesse takes interest in the radio.
 A familiar song echoes through the speakers as Jesse realizes it's Amanda singing one of his songs ("Anymore Reprise").
 The radio DJ announces that the song is the newest single by up and rising pop-star Nina Hope.
-Jesse convinced he has to find Nina makes his way to Los Angeles ("I Heard Your Voice In A Dream").
-Outside a small club Jesse comes face to face with Amanda transformed into Nina Hope.
+Jesse, convinced he has to find Nina, makes his way to Los Angeles ("I Heard Your Voice In A Dream").
+Outside a small club, Jesse comes face to face with Amanda transformed into Nina Hope.
 Jesse goes to Nina's hotel room, where he is coaxed into writing more music to help Nina's career.
-As Nina career ascends, Jesse falls back into drug abuse.
-Nina takes over the party of talent manager JB Planko and forces an audition onto him, he agrees to represent her ("Pretender").
+As Nina's career ascends, Jesse falls back into drug abuse.
+Nina takes over the party of talent manager JB Planko and forces an audition onto him and he agrees to represent her ("Pretender").
 Jesse looms over Nina, JB informs him that it doesn't matter if Nina lies about writing her own music regardless records will sell, after all it is a business ("Guide To Success").
-Jesse sits in Nina's hotel room hidden away from the world writing music ("Don't Let Me Know (Pre-Reprise)").
+Jesse sits in Nina's hotel room, hidden away from the world writing music ("Don't Let Me Know (Pre-Reprise)").
 Nina checks in on his writing and begins practicing "her" newest hit to perform for JB ("Don't Let Me Know").
-JB loving Nina wants to market her to the world, what better way then a duet performance on the international television broadcast of the VMAs between Nina and his currently biggest star The Diva ("I'm Not Sorry").
-As Nina's career soars The Diva has a public breakdown.
-Nina goes on a publicity tour, advertising her new cd "Hopeful".
-Jesse appalled that Nina would throw The Diva under the bus on Conan, pleads for her to join him on a trip back to New York.
-Nina tells JB of her plans to return home for a brief trip when he kisses her, they make love.
+JB, loving Nina, wants to market her to the world, what better way then a duet performance on the international television broadcast of the VMAs between Nina and his currently biggest star The Diva ("I'm Not Sorry").
+As Nina's career soars, The Diva has a public breakdown.
+Nina goes on a publicity tour, advertising her new CD "Hopeful".
+Jesse is appalled that Nina would throw The Diva under the bus on Conan and pleads for her to join him on a trip back to New York.
+Nina tells JB of her plans to return home for a brief trip when he kisses her and they make love.
 Jesse waits for Nina, who is not coming, depressed leaves without her ("Caught In The Storm").